tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

 - `img_size` - Tuple
   The image size of each grain from the agent's field of view nov_thresh : float
+  (Currently deprecated).
 The novelty cutoff used in training
 - `novelty_loss_type` - str
   A string indicating which novelty function to use (MSE or MAE)
 - `train_epochs_per_iter` - int